nix-xin/vuln4japi/README.md

 ## Marshalsec
 The marshalsec project is an excellent resource for understanding this type of attack in detail.
 Essentially, it acts as a malicous LDAP server that then redirects any request to a malicous web server hosting the .class file.
 I highly recommend reviewing some of the documentation posted on mbechler's Github repo prior to using marshalsec: https://github.com/mbechler/marshalsec

 If you decide to skip the technical details and documentation, clone that repo and change directory to it.
 Now, before you build that java project, I recommend adding a one line debug statement in the LDAPRefServer.java file.
-This print statement will be useful when capture the LDAP query from the vulnerable server.
+This print statement will be useful when capturing the LDAP query from the vulnerable server.

 Using your favorite text editor, edit the following file and add the line as shown in the code block below, in the ```processSearchResult()``` method.